rindo789/hubleto-worksheet-boards/README.md

 ## Available panels

-Configuration of tables is done trough the form of the panel.
+Configuration of tables is done through the form of the panel.
 By Hubleto standards, the configuration is done in a JSON format.

 ### Quota for today